jlinoff/pam/README.md

 If you are interested in the genesis of _PAM_ and the stories of its predecessors, see the [History](#history) section.

-I hope that you find useful in some way.
+I hope that you also find useful in some way.

 ## Overview
 _PAM_ is a pretty simple application.
 It is basically a record editor